PUGEA/MLDA/README.md

 ```
 After running the above command, you will obtain three output folders of this paired-end data, ***LR0_result*** and ***LR1_result*** ***LRT_result*** under -o path.

-Use the example(Single-End Reads/Paired-End Reads) from aligning sequenced reads with Bowtie 2 to test this software, the user can run the script *run_example.sh* .This will check whether the software can run on data of reads under multiple conditions.
-It will detect DTU gene and calculate the expression of genes and isoforms using the data from the bowtie folder.

 &nbsp;

 * * *